The JMK Regional Programme

-We will have delivered activities for each of our 10 regional groups working with at least 500 young and emerging theatre directors during this period.
+We will have delivered activities for each of our 11 regional groups working with at least 500 theatre directors, from all walks of life, during this period.

-Enable participants to develop their skills, confidence and contacts;
+Intensively develop participants' career skills, confidence and contacts;

-Have more regional directors taking part in our annual JMK Young Director Award;
+Enable more regional directors to take part in our annual JMK Young Director Award;

-More regional directors having access to key opportunities within the industry;
+Connect more regional directors to key opportunities within the industry;

 We track all participating directors through our database and so will be able to record and demonstrate these changes.